Crefeda/SyNERGY/README.md

 			- make dtbs
 			- make modules (This will create gator.ko file check kernel_sources/drivers/gator for this file)

+		8. Follow steps 5- 11 in https://developer.ridgerun.com/wiki/index.php?title=Compiling_Tegra_X1/X2_source_code to make the new sources suitable for Jetpack and flash the new modified kernel.

-	- Modify the device tree to enable the ina3221x@40 entry
+	- Modify the device tree to enable the ina3221x@40 entry On the target Jetson TX1, in /boot/extlinux/extlinux.conf you will see configuration data for booting the board you will see it mention /boot/tegra210-jetson-tx1-p2597-2180-a01-devkit.dtb this is the dtb being used.
+		On your host pc:
+			- sudo apt-get install device-tree-compiler
+			- copy /boot/tegra210-jetson-tx1-p2597-2180-a01-devkit.dtb to your host PC then
+			- dtc -I dtb -O dts -o tegra210-jetson-tx1-p2597-2180-a01-devkit.dts tegra210-jetson-tx1-p2597-2180-a01-devkit.dtb
+			- enable 1-0040 status = "okay"
+			- Convert it back to dtb (dtc -I dts -O dtb -o tegra210-jetson-tx1-p2597-2180-a01-devkit.dtb tegra210-jetson-tx1-p2597-2180-a01-devkit.dts) and transfer to /boot